 - Statewide regulations apply

 - Motor use restricted to 10 horsepower or less

-- Prohibited activities: swimming, open air fires, trotlines, littering, sailboats, alcohol, and fishing tournaments involving prizes.
+- Prohibited activities: swimming, trotlines, littering, sailboats, alcohol, and fishing tournaments involving prizes.

 - Waterfowl hunting allowed every day of the season